tools-study/journal/drafts/draft_4.md

 **CAR-M + saRNA amplification**: The EV cargo includes not just editing protein/RNA but m5C-saRNA encoding the editor.
 Upon EV-mediated delivery to the target cell, the saRNA amplifies, producing sustained editor expression from a single EV fusion event.
 This dramatically increases the per-EV editing probability.

-**CAR-M + propagation cascade**: Target cells edited by CAR-M-derived EVs include the propagation circuit, enabling cascade amplification from each CAR-M-initiated editing event.
-This combination is particularly powerful for reaching tissues with low macrophage density.
+**CAR-M : Target cells edited by CAR-M-derived EVs is particularly powerful for reaching tissues with low macrophage density.

 **CAR-M + eVLP**: CAR-M cells are engineered to produce eVLP-like particles (using Gag-cargo fusions) rather than simple EVs, potentially increasing cargo loading and delivery efficiency.